cpetrich/counterfeit_DS18B20/README.md

 ## 7Q-Tek QT18B20
 The QT18B20 is a DS18B20 clone developed and sold by Beijing 7Q Technology Inc, trading as 7Q-Tek (Family B2).
 The datasheet of the QT18B20 emphasizes the addition of two user-defined bytes in the scratchpad register \[12\].
 Unlike the data sheet of the DS18B20, it does not state that the ROM code is lasered.
 A large number of these chips bear fake DS18B20 topmarks.
 7Q-Tek is clearly proud of their product as they write their company name prominently onto the die.

+While it is unclear who designed or produced chips of Family A2, Family A2 appears to have been an inspiration for the Family B2 7Q-Tek QT18B20, based on the following observations:
+* The QT18B20 datasheet claims that a temperature conversion takes <500 ms \[12\].
+This is consistent with the actual behavior of Family A2.
+(While the UMW datasheet claims the same \[14\], one of the datasheets appears to have been used as a template for the other.)
+* According to the datasheet version history, the earliest version of the QT18B20 datasheet did not mention user-defined bytes \[12\].
+Family A2 does not have user-defined bytes in the scratchpad register.
+* The die ciruit of Family A2 resembles the style of both the die of Family A1 (produced by Maxim) and the die of Family B2 (produced by 7Q-Tek).
+The die size is significantly different from Family A1, so it's not a Maxim-produced DS18B20.

 ## MAX31820
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A and Maxim-produced MAX31820 in software \[5\].